arnesson/cordova-plugin-firebase/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Console Logs**
-If applicable, please provide console logs showing the errors being reported.
+If applicable, provide console logs showing the errors being reported.

 **Plugin Version**
 Run `cordova plugin list` to find out what version of cordova-plugin-firebase you are running with